ivangotoy/bash-tryouts/README.md

 # bash-tryouts
 Learning bash as a pre-alpha quality hobby

+Results oriented mindset.
+Tooling and skills just help for delivery of results.

 Some tooling and scripting tricks someone might find a bit awkward for the typical bash scripting standards: